satvikmehan/Team-Task-Manager-Full-Stack/README.md

 ## 📌 Notes

-* Backend is API-first (frontend can be added easily)
+* The application now features a fully integrated frontend built with Django templates, utilizing a modern Glassmorphism design system.
-* Designed for scalability and clean architecture
+* Designed for scalability and clean architecture.
-* Follows service-based logic separation
+* Follows service-based logic separation.

 ---